Cervical Pregnancy

 Can cervical pregnancy be diagnosed with ultrasound?

-Yes, transvaginal ultrasound is commonly used for diagnosis.
+Yes, transvaginal ultrasound is often used to diagnose cervical pregnancy.

 Is cervical pregnancy viable?